 2. Steaming: Steaming is another great way to cook whole crabs.
 Fill a pot with about an inch of water and bring it to a boil.
 Place a steaming rack or basket in the pot, then carefully place the live crabs on top.
 Cover the pot and steam for about 15-20 minutes per pound of crab, or until the shells turn a bright orange color.

-See also How to cook fresh mustard greens
+See also How long to cook burgers in toaster oven

 3. Grilling: Grilling whole crabs can add a delicious smoky flavor to the meat.
 Start by preheating your grill to medium-high heat.
 Clean the crabs thoroughly and brush them with a mixture of olive oil, lemon juice, and your favorite seasonings.
 Place the crabs directly on the grill grates and cook for about 5-7 minutes per side, or until the shells turn a bright orange color.